GSA/data.gov/CONTRIBUTING.md

 - Indicate the intended benefit and who the story is for in the "as a ..., I want ..., so that ..." form.
 - Acceptance criteria is defined.
-- If necessary, the story includes a security testing plan.
-For example, the acceptance criteria include automated tests and alerts for unexpected behavior.
+- If necessary, the story includes a security testing plan and any tasks from that plan are included as acceptance criteria.

 #### Sprint backlog